abdfaizaan/mslearn-openai/Instructions/Labs/hol-use-your-own-data-lab1.md

      >**Note**: Restores any required workloads for your project, such as additional tools or libraries that are part of the .NET SDK.

-1. Enter the following command to add the `Azure.AI.OpenAI` NuGet package to your project, which is necessary for integrating with Azure OpenAI services.
+1. Enter the following command to add the `Azure.AI.OpenAI` NuGet package to your project, which is necessary for integrating with AI Foundry.

     ```
     dotnet add package Azure.AI.OpenAI --version 1.0.0-beta.14